Omineca Mining and Metals (CVE:OMM) Shares Down 17.6% – Here’s What Happened

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s share price fell 17.6% during mid-day trading on Friday .
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) was down 17.6% on Friday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-137,017 shares traded hands during trading, a decline of 9% from the average session volume of 149,839 shares.
+Approximately 137,017 shares traded hands during trading, a decline of 9% from the average daily volume of 149,839 shares.
 The stock had previously closed at C$0.09.

 Omineca Mining and Metals Company Profile